BREXIT Temporary conditions (May 2020)

 ‘Business Comply’ does not warrant or represent that your use of materials provided through or on this website will not infringe rights of third parties.

 We are not responsible for any 3rd party policies, conditions or practices enforced by App store providers when downloading our App products or from other third parties.

 You agree to respect our Web Site and customer portals and not to use them for any immoral, criminal, or disruptive purposes in any manner.

 Data Processor and Controller

 Business Comply operates as a data controller for all internal functions such as staffing and statutory purposes.
 It also acts as a data controller for members personal details.
-We do not use third parties for data processing on our behalf, all processing is on our own cloud services.
+Our hosting is provided by Microsoft on the Azure platform and we use no other third parties for data processing all processing is on our own cloud services.

 We are not responsible for any other Data Controllers’ policies, practices, conditions, or statutory compliance, though we maintain legal agreements that set out our expectations in terms of cooperation and compliance.